Marie-Antoinette and Bagatelle castle's crazy bet

-The queen and her brother-in-law often came her to gallop in the bois de Boulogne.
-They already noticed this pretty estate, hiding among the woods, near the river Seine, with a little castle raised for the marshal’s wife… perfect to withdraw from the Versailles’ etiquette!
+The queen and her brother-in-law often came here to gallop in the bois de Boulogne.
+They already noticed this pretty estate, hiding among the woods, near river Seine, with a little castle… perfect to withdraw from Versailles’ etiquette!

 The count came very often in Bagatelle, for hunting.
 He also made horse-races, because he was fond of that new fashion from England: hey, do you remember, he bought his horses in the castle of La Lorie)…

 During his parties, there was a huge crowd: after that, the lawn and the small trees were completely crushed and puled out, like after a storm!